PillowFishSticks/MP3-FeedMe/README.md

 ## Heroku Deployment

-To deploy The Bookshelf website to heroku, take the following steps:
+To deploy the FeedMe website to heroku, take the following steps:

 1. Create a `requirements.txt` file using the terminal command `pip freeze > requirements.txt`.